 The whole process in which water is subjected to the UV light takes place in a closed container.
 It is done to make sure that the human body may not come in contact with the UV rays.
 It does not cause any harm.

-Difference Between an RO and a UV Water Purifier
+3. What is the difference between an RO and a UV Water Purifier?

 An RO purifier differs from a UV purifier in the following ways:

-- A UV purifier only kills the bacteria and viruses.
+- A UV purifier only kills bacteria and viruses.
 It does not remove any dissolved solids from the water.
-Whereas, an RO purifier removes bacteria as well as dissolved solids from the water.
+Whereas, an RO purifier eliminates bacteria as well as suspended solids from the water.